30 Iceland Hot Springs to Visit Instead of the Blue Lagoon

 Vök Hot Spring Baths From A Drone In Early Morning Light

-On-site, you’ll find two floating pools, a regular pool with a swim-up bar, a steam room, and a bistro.
-You can even take a cool dip in the lake if you wish!
-The geothermal water in this region is the only water in the country used to brew teas, and you can enjoy a selection of these organic herbal teas during your visit—which is included in the admission price!
+Today you’ll find two floating pools, a lakeside pool with a swim-up bar, a steam room, and an on-site bistro.
+What’s unique here beyond the floating pools: the geothermal water in this part of Iceland is the only naturally warm drinkable water in the country, and it’s used to brew organic herbal teas — included in your admission price.

 Sky Lagoon